adambard/learnxinyminutes-docs/terminal.html.markdown

 ```

 `grep` is one of the most powerful tools you can use in development.
 It searches
 `dir` for any occurance of `pattern`.
-This is basically your terminal's what to
+This is basically your terminal's way to
 find strings in a file!
 If you know how to use regular expressions, your
 `grep`ping will be much more powerful, too.